clabonte/CodePrimer/tests/output/expected/documentation/markdown/model/docs/Process/SynchronousProcessNoData.md

-# Synchronous Process Business Process
+# Synchronous Process No Data Business Process
-This is a sample Synchronous
+This is a sample synchronous process that does not require any data as input

 ## Overview
  - **Category**: